 What a time book looked like, Metcalfe’s “Systems of cost accounting”, 1885.

-What is the purpose of a time card?
+What is the purpose of a timesheet?

 In a work environment, their main use is for payroll, human resource management, and accounting.
 Timesheets work like a database that contains all the needed time entries for employers to pay workers fairly.
 These also provide the proof of your work if you don’t have another similar solution in place yet.